Premaxilla: Incisive bone and premaxilla

-Incisive bone is a term used for mammals, and it has been generally thought to be homologous to premaxilla in non-mammalian animals.
-However, there are counterarguments.
-According to them, the incisive bone is a novel character first acquired in therian mammals as a composition of premaxilla derived from medial nasal prominence and septomaxilla derived from maxillary prominence.
-In the incisive bones, only the palatine process corresponds to the premaxilla, while the other parts are the septomaxilla.
-Based on this, the incisive bone is not completely homologous to the non-mammalian premaxilla.
-This was hypothesized by Ernst Gaupp in 1905 and demonstrated by developmental biological- and paleontological experiments in 2021.
-This issue is still under debate.
+The term "incisive bone" is often used for the element in mammals, and it has been generally thought to be homologous to premaxilla in non-mammalian animals.
+This homology was challenged by Ernst Gaupp in 1905 and lent credence by a 2021 paper which found expression of marker proteins associated with the maxillary prominence in the mouse premaxilla.
+This led the authors to conclude that the incisive bone is a novel character first acquired in therian mammals as a composition of premaxilla derived from medial nasal prominence and septomaxilla derived from maxillary prominence.
+Under this hypothesis, only the palatine process corresponds to the premaxilla, while the other parts are the septomaxilla.

+However, the proposal that the incisive and the premaxilla are not homologous has been criticised.
+A 2023 study pointed out that only a small subset of premaxillary cells expressed markers consistent with an origin from the maxillary prominence.
+Using different embryological methods that specifically highlighted cells of the nasofrontal ectomesenchyme, the study showed that the premaxilla originated from the nasal prominence, as in chicken embryos.
+This study further found expression of markers used in the 2021 study in the cells adjacent to the incisor tooth germs, but demonstrated that these cells originated from the nasal prominence.

 Embryology

 In the embryo, the nasal region develops from neural crest cells which start their migration down to the face during the fourth week of gestation.
 A pair of symmetrical nasal placodes (thickenings in the epithelium) are each divided into medial and lateral processes by the nasal pits.
 The medial processes become the septum, philtrum, and premaxilla.

 The first ossification centers in the area of the future premaxilla appear during the seventh week above the germ of the second incisor on the outer surface of the nasal capsule.
 After eleven weeks an accessory ossification center develops into the alar region of the premaxilla.
 Then a premaxillary process grow upwards to fuse with the frontal process of the maxilla; and later expands posteriorly to fuse with the alveolar process of the maxilla.
 The boundary between the premaxilla and the maxilla remains discernible after birth and a suture is often observable up to five years of age.

 It is also common in non-mammals, such as chickens, that premaxilla is derived from medial nasal prominence.

-However, experiments using mice have shown a different result.
-The bone that has been called the "premaxilla" (incisive bone) in mice consists of two parts: most of the bone covering the face originates from the maxillary prominence, and only a part of the palate originates from the medial nasal prominence.
-This may be due to the replacement of most of the incisive bone with septomaxilla in the therian mammal, as following section.
-In any case, the development and evolution of this region is complex and needs to be considered carefully.
+The premaxilla in mice has been argued to have a dual origin, with most of the bone covering the face originating from the maxillary prominence, and only a part of the palate originating from the medial nasal prominence.
+This has not been supported by further work showing that the mouse premaxilla develops entirely from the median nasal prominence.

 In bilateral cleft lip and palate, the growth pattern of the premaxilla differs significantly from the normal case; in utero growth is excessive and directed more horizontally, resulting in a protrusive premaxilla at birth.